 Jamesallen.com was founded in 1998 by James Allen Schultz and his wife Michele.
 It’s easy to just throw out a year like that without paying attention to what that means, but if you think about it, 1998 truly is eons ago in Internet years.

 As with Blue Nile, JA was created because its founder was very dissatisfied with his personal search for an engagement ring.
-After their launch in 1998, DCD grew rapidly and very quickly established itself as one of the premier online engagement ring stores.
+After their launch in 1998, the site grew rapidly and very quickly established itself as one of the premier online engagement ring stores.

 Rebranding to JamesAllen.com

-In 2005, they relaunched their site as JamesAllen.com (a very welcome change, in my humble opinion).
+In 2005, they relaunched their site as JamesAllen.com.
 The old name simply didn’t reflect the direction the site was moving in – higher quality GIA and AGS certified true ideal cut diamonds.

 Even though I now have a number of Site Review articles up on the site, I have decided to treat this James Allen review differently from the rest.
 The reason is simple – I believe that James Allen and Blue Nile exist in their own category.